-propagation Secondly, the of the consumption of these foods provides a buffer against the increasing displacement of traditional dietary patterns by marketed, processed foods.
-While, we have discussed the nutritional aspects of some of the foods items identified, an effort to take nutritional analysis of many more such items and appraise their true potential for providing improved nutritional security would be a desirable activity to obtain information on the contribution of these foods in daily diet for under privileged community in this region.
+Secondly, the propagation of the consumption of these foods provides a buffer against the increasing displacement of traditional dietary patterns by marketed, processed foods.
+While, we have discussed the nutritional aspects of some of the foods items identified, an effort to take nutritional analysis of many more such items and appraise their true potential for providing improved nutritional security would be a desirable activity.